jnieuwenhuijzen/team-dao/avoiding_common_attacks.md

 ## Denial of Service with Failed Call (SWC-113)

-As the TeamDao and VotingToken contract do not call other contracts, it seems impossible to create a 'DoS with Failed Call'.
+TeamDao and VotingToken contracts do not call other contracts, which make it less susceptible to this kind of attack.

 ## Denial of Service by Block Gas Limit or startGas (SWC-128)